vtsou359/UsedCarsPrice/README.md

 **In the Evaluation phase, I calculated the R-squared score, the MSE and the RMSE of the models I created above.
-I chose the best models base on the R2 score**
+I chose the best models based on their R2 score**

 **More specifically:**